redbrick/docs/docs/roadmap.md

 - Update [fucking.readthedocs.io](fucking.readthedocs.io) to new home, [docs.redbrick.dcu.ie](docs.redbrick.dcu.ie)

-## TODO:
+## TODO

 In order of priority.

 - Update docs
   - Material for MkDocs
 - Make passwordsafe redundant
   - Migrate to BitWarden
   - Use Fred as a temporary host while we decide what to make it's permanent host
 - Azazel needs to be functional
   - Authentication missing local users
 - Fred becomes new DNS host
   - Remove DNS from Paphos
 - Databases moved to Master/Redundancy Machines
   - Databases are dependancies for the services to come
   - Hardcase and Metharme
 - Move all services to remain to Motherlode/Nix
   - Remove redundant services (marked X)
 - Firewall cleanup
   - Assign IP's
 - Stable Monitoring setup for all servers and services